Kavanaugh, to investigators, rejects anonymous 1998 assault claim: 'It's ridiculous. Total Twilight Zone.'

 In response, Kavanuagh categorically denied the claim, saying, "I was not in Newport, haven't been on a boat in Newport.
 Not with Mark Judge on a boat, nor all those three things combined.
 This is just completely made up, or at least not me.
 I don't know what they're referring to."

-Separately, the Judiciary Committee released transcripts of Kavanaugh's conversations with investigators, also under penalty of felony, from Sept.
+Separately, the committee released transcripts of Kavanaugh's conversations with investigators, also under penalty of felony, from Sept.
 17, when he flatly denied involvement in Ford's purported assault at a house party more than three decades ago.

 None of the witnesses Ford has identified as being at the party during the alleged assault have backed up her claims, and apparent inconsistencies have emerged in her retelling of events.